arehmanaziz/djangoUdemy/README.md

 # Django-Udemy
-I followed the Python course's instructions on Udemy when I wrote these codes.
+I followed the Django course's instructions on Udemy when I wrote these codes.